Courtesy Ensigns for your Eastern Caribbean Sailing Adventure

 You'll certainly win no prizes with the Customs and Immigration officials if you fail to fly the appropriate courtesy flag from the starboard spreader, and it will be an open invitation for someone to want to sell you one at an exorbitant price.

 Courtesy flags get quite a beating from the sun and the wind - low quality ones will soon fall apart.
 Look for good quality nylon fabric, brass grommets and ideally stitched with UV resistant thread.

 However, don't fly the courtesy flag until you've checked in.
 On entering territorial waters, hoist the Q flag (plain yellow) which means"I request free practique".

 After clearing Customs and Immigration, drop the Q flag and only then hoist the appropriate courtesy flag.

 If you plan to visit all the Lesser Antilles (and it's a very good plan) you'll need the following flags.
-The ones illustrated are produced by a company called Taylor Made and available online from West Marine.
+The ones illustrated are produced by a company called Taylor Made.

 An BVI Ensign for:

 - Virgin Gorda

 - Jost Van Dyke